 Engel, the final witness of the trial, gave a brief testimony.

-Kelley questioned him on the Dartmouth New Deal’s use of the term “physical action,” which Engel said was a reference to the 2014 Freedom Budget — a document made by Dartmouth students prior to their occupation of the former president of the College Philip Hanlon.
+Kelley questioned him on the Dartmouth New Deal’s use of the term “physical action,” which Engel said was a reference to the 2014 Freedom Budget — a document made by Dartmouth students prior to their occupation of the office of former president of the College Philip Hanlon.

 Engel explained that the term referred to setting up the tent and occupying the area outside Parkhurst.